Tommaso6468/GoogleTakeoutMetadataFix/README.md

 ### Script execution
 1. Open a terminal or command prompt
 2. Navigate to the directory where you cloned the repository
-3. Run the script with the desired directories
+3. Run the script for your OS with the desired directories as arguments

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.